rbonestell/ap-mcp-server/README.md

 ### Error Handling

-The server implements comprehensive error handling:
+The server implements comprehensive AI-friendly error handling:

-- **APAPIError**: AP API-specific errors with status codes
+- **APAPIError**: AP API-specific errors with status codes and recovery hints
-- **APConfigurationError**: Configuration and setup errors
+- **APConfigurationError**: Configuration and setup errors with corrective actions
-- **APNetworkError**: Network and connectivity issues
+- **APNetworkError**: Network and connectivity issues with retry guidance
-- **Rate Limiting**: Automatic retry with exponential backoff
+- **Rate Limiting**: Automatic retry with exponential backoff and retry-after hints
-- **Validation**: Input validation with clear error messages
+- **Validation**: Input validation with clear error messages and suggestions
+- **AI Recovery Hints**: All errors include `suggested_action`, `can_retry`, and `alternative_tool` properties for self-healing AI behavior

 ### Testing